PDF417/pdf417-android/README.md

 			// change event occurs
 			intent.putExtra(BaseBarcodeActivity.EXTRAS_ROTATE_ROI, true);

+	* if you want to optimize camera parameters for near object scanning, you should set `EXTRAS_OPTIMIZE_CAMERA_FOR_NEAR_SCANNING` to `true`.
+When camera parameters are optimized for near object scanning, macro focus mode will be preferred over autofocus mode.
+Thus, camera will have easier time focusing on to near objects, but might have harder time focusing on far objects.
+If you expect that most of your scans will be performed by holding the device very near the object, turn on that parameter.
+By default, this parameter is set to `false`.
+Set the parameter like this:

+			intent.putExtra(Pdf417ScanActivity.EXTRAS_OPTIMIZE_CAMERA_FOR_NEAR_SCANNING, true)

 	* You can use `Pdf417MobiSettings` object to tweak additional scanning parameters.
 This is entirely optional.
 If you don't send this object via intent, default scanning parameters will be used - this means both QR and PDF417 codes will be scanned and default camera overlay will be shown.
 For example, you could set settings as in following example:

 			Pdf417MobiSettings sett = new Pdf417MobiSettings();